Pointe de l’Aiguillon

 STUDY OF HUMAN USE OF THE POINTE DE L’AIGUILLONThe survey on summer tourist activity at the Pointe de l’Aiguillon carried out in 2016 indicates that the site is frequented mainly for nature activities (hiking, wildlife observation) and fishing on foot.
 The majority of those who replied were in favour of moving the car park that allows access to the site inland.
 These findings demonstrate that users are very supportive of a re-naturalisation of the site.
 The report can be downloaded here: Enquête sur la fréquentation touristique estivale de la Pointe de l’Aiguillon Enquête sur la fréquentation touristique estivale de la Pointe de l'Aiguillon

-BIOLOGICAL MONITORING OF THE BAIE DE L’AIGUILLONIn order to assess the impact of the work on the environment, biological surveys are carried out every year.
-A monitoring of breeding passerines and waders on the Pointe de l’Aiguillon was carried out in the springs of 2017, 2018, 2019 and 2020 by the reserve team.
+BIOLOGICAL MONITORINGIn order to assess the impact of the work on the environment, biological surveys are carried out every year.
+A monitoring of breeding passerines and the Kentish plover on the Pointe de l’Aiguillon was carried out in the springs of 2017, 2018, 2019, 2020 and 2021 by the reserve team.

 The installation of an information panel, realised in partnership with the “Pays Né de la Mer” Community of Communes, since 2018 named the “South Vendée Littoral Community of Communes”.
 This panel was collectively designed in autumn 2017, in consultation with the project partners and installed on the Pointe de l’Aiguillon site during February 2018.